SlyMarbo/wp/README.md

 The following examples use features specific to WP.

-Just the WP handler is shown.
+Just the handler is shown.

 Use WP's pinging features to test the connection:
 ```go